The murderous psycho Sabretooth officially on the X-Men team? Has the world gone insane?

 The costume design is generally comic-accurate: he didn't wear fingerless gloves, but if that bothers you enough to not buy the figure, then you've got problems.
-Since Magneto was leading the X-Men, his design sense is reflected in their uniforms - namely, the big riveted collar that runs around their shoulders.
+Since Magneto was leading the X-Men in that reality, his design sensibilities are reflected in their uniforms - namely, the big riveted collar that runs around their shoulders.
 The metal bits of Sabretooth's costume are detailed well, with a slightly pitted texture to set them apart from the cloth.

-Part of the Giant-Man wave, Victor's only accessory is the big guy's boot.
+Part of the Giant-Man series, Victor's only accessory is the big guy's boot.
 It's kind of a shame, since the last time AoA Sabretooth got a toy, he came with an unarticulated pack-in figure: his partner/sidekick/pet

 in the Age of Apocalypse, Wild Child.
 It was just a crappy little thing, but it was straight from the comics and added a bit of fun.
 In the story, Wild Child had gone so feral that Creed kept him on a chain and just knocked him out and carried him when he wasn't needed.
-Sadly, the reason we didn't get something like that was the same reason the 'tooth ended up small: plastic has gotten so expensive (thanks to the price of oil) that companies either have to reduce the size or increase the price.
+We were supposed to get something similar with this release; sadly, the reason we didn't is the same reason 'tooth ended up small: plastic has gotten so expensive (thanks to the price of oil) that companies either have to reduce the size or increase the price.
 ToyBiz is fighting to keep its figures affordable, so accessories and pack-ins are cut back.
 C'est la vie.

 Creed comes with a reprint of Astonishing X-Men #2 - no, not part of Joss Whedon's run, the AoA version.
 That's what Uncanny was renamed when the crossover began.
 Sabretooth really doesn't get much to do until the second half of the book, but when he starts brawling, it's great.
 This is a good issue, and the only downside is that it points out so glaringly how different AoA Sabretooth should look.